Source of Inspiration For Great Stories & Memorable Characters

-The point I'm trying to make is that old stories can be examined, rehashed, and retold from different, more interesting perspectives.
+I'm trying to make the point that old stories can be examined, rehashed, and retold from different, more intriguing perspectives.

 I encourage you to study the Bible, not as a spiritual exercise, if that's not your thing, but as a source of creativity and inspiration to write vibrant, charismatic characters based on historical figures that helped shape the world.